SalishSeaCast/tools/README.rst

 License
 =======

+Unless otherwise specified,
-The Salish Sea MEOPAR tools and documentation are copyright 2013 by the Salish Sea MEOPAR Project Contributors and The University of British Columbia'.
+the Salish Sea MEOPAR tools and documentation are copyright 2013 by the Salish Sea MEOPAR Project Contributors and The University of British Columbia'.

 They are licensed under the Apache License, Version 2.0. http://www.apache.org/licenses/LICENSE-2.0